petermp79/coding-challenges/README.md

 the optimized solution so you can do it without a hiccup.

 In an experience I had with Samsung, I passed one round of coding challenge, the next interviewer challenged me on coding as well.
 I get it done right in 10 min.
-Yet, The guy complains my code is not clean and he suggested a cleaner way of coding it.
+Yet, The guy complained my code is not clean and he suggested a cleaner way of coding it.
 You know what?
-The guy spent the next 30 min doing it himself (he did not remember well what he was asking me to do).
+He spent the next 30 min doing it himself (he did not remember well what he was asking me to do).
 In the end, he saved three lines of code, but he failed me anyway.
 Can you imagine how STUPID and CRUEL this whole coding challenge culture has become????